mickrzyzak/falcon-news/README.md

 ### What is it?

-**Falcon News** is a responsive web application with **news from around the world** grouped by category.
-The news content comes from the [**New York Times API**](https://developer.nytimes.com/).
-The API has restrictions that may temporarily prevent access to content.
+**Falcon News** is a responsive web application with **news from around the world**.
+News can be displayed by section or using the search engine.
+The news content comes from the [**New York Times API**](https://developer.nytimes.com/) (The API has restrictions that may temporarily prevent access to content).

 **The online demo is available [here](https://mickrzyzak.github.io/falcon-news/).**